hydavinci/auto-header/README.md

 The extension will create a new header file and automatically add basic header guards and structure.

+### Switching Between Header and Source Files

+You can quickly switch between a header (.h) file and its corresponding source file (.c, .cpp, .cc) using:

+1. Press the `F4` key when editing either a header or source file
+2. Right-click and select "Switch Between Header and Source"
+3. Open the command palette (Ctrl+Shift+P) and type "Switch Between Header and Source"

+If the corresponding file doesn't exist, the extension will ask if you want to create it automatically.

+### Sorting Include Statements

+You can sort include statements in your file by:

+1. Right-click and select "Sort Include Statements"
+2. Open the command palette (Ctrl+Shift+P) and type "Sort Include Statements"

+This will organize includes with system headers (`<>`) first, followed by user headers (`""`), all sorted alphabetically.

 ## Configuration Options

 You can customize the following options in settings: